KernelTuner/kernel_tuner/CONTRIBUTING.rst

 #.
 Clone the git repository to the desired location: :bash:`git clone https://github.com/KernelTuner/kernel_tuner.git`, and :bash:`cd` to it.
 #.
 Prepare your system for building Python versions.
-    * On Ubuntu, run :bash:`sudo apt update && apt upgrade`, and :bash:`sudo apt install -y make build-essential libssl-dev zlib1g-dev libbz2-dev libreadline-dev libsqlite3-dev wget curl llvm libncurses5-dev libncursesw5-dev xz-utils tk-dev libffi-dev liblzma-dev python-openssl git`.
+    * On Ubuntu, run :bash:`sudo apt update && sudo apt upgrade`, and :bash:`sudo apt install -y make build-essential libssl-dev zlib1g-dev libbz2-dev libreadline-dev libsqlite3-dev wget curl llvm libncurses5-dev libncursesw5-dev xz-utils tk-dev libffi-dev liblzma-dev python-openssl git`.
 #.
 Install `pyenv <https://github.com/pyenv/pyenv#installation>`__:
     * On Linux, run :bash:`curl https://pyenv.run | bash` (remember to add the output to :bash:`.bash_profile` and :bash:`.bashrc` as specified).
     * on macOS, run :bash:`brew update && brew install pyenv`.
 #.
-Install the required Python versions: :bash:`pyenv install 3.8 3.9 3.10 3.11`.
-On some systems, additional packages may be needed to build Python versions.
+Install the required Python versions:
-    * For example on Ubuntu: :bash:`sudo apt install build-essential zlib1g-dev libncurses5-dev libgdbm-dev libnss3-dev libssl-dev libreadline-dev libffi-dev libsqlite3-dev wget libbz2-dev liblzma-dev lzma`.
+    * On some systems, additional packages may be needed to build Python versions.
+For example on Ubuntu: :bash:`sudo apt install build-essential zlib1g-dev libncurses5-dev libgdbm-dev libnss3-dev libssl-dev libreadline-dev libffi-dev libsqlite3-dev wget libbz2-dev liblzma-dev lzma`.
+    * Install the Python versions with: :bash:`pyenv install 3.8 3.9 3.10 3.11`
 #.
 Setup a local virtual environment in the folder: :bash:`pyenv virtualenv kerneltuner` (or whatever environment name you prefer).
 #.
 Set the Python versions so they can be found: :bash:`pyenv local 3.8 3.9 3.10 3.11` (replace :bash:`local` with :bash:`global` when not using the virtualenv).
 #. `Install Poetry <https://python-poetry.org/docs/#installing-with-the-official-installer>`__: :bash:`curl -sSL https://install.python-poetry.org | python3 -`.
 Make sure to add it to :bash:`PATH` as instructed at the end of the installation.